0314R/ATP-Jankov/README.txt

-cpl.pl is Otten's CPL ATP from the tutorial. ipl.pl is my IPL ATP.
+cpl.pl is Otten's CPL ATP from the tutorial. wipl.pl is WIPL: my IPL ATP.
 ________________________________________________________________________________

 The folder ILTP contains the ILTP library problems, as downloaded from the ILTP site (http://www.iltp.de/formulae.html).